 No pets allowed at your apartment?
 Cuddle with the guinea pigs at The Art Farm.

-The Art Farm in the City – Upper East Side, Manhattan
+The Art Farm in the City – Upper East Side

-You need not jump in a car to reach this city petting zoo.
-A herd of small animals. including bunnies, guinea pigs, chinchillas, lizards, turtles, birds, tropical fish, and more make their homes at The Art Farm.
-On occasion, it hosts bigger barnyard-type animals, too.
-Drop-in programs allow you to get an occasional animal fix, though you can sign up for classes, playgroups or even host your kid's birthday party here.
+You don't need to jump in a car to reach this city petting zoo.
+A herd of small animals, including bunnies, guinea pigs, chinchillas, lizards, turtles, birds, tropical fish, and more make their homes at The Art Farm.
+On occasion, it hosts bigger barnyard-type animals.
+Drop-in programs allow you to get an occasional animal fix, though you can sign up for classes, camps, playgroups, or even host your kid's birthday party here.
 Animal snuggles are always included.

 Queens County Farm Museum – Floral Park, Queens

-The most budget-friendly pick on our list, the Queens County Farm Museum generally offers free admission.
-Festival dates, such as the upcoming Harvest Festival, do require admission, but also offer lots of fun.
-During non-festival dates, visitors can peruse the 47-acre grounds and purchase feed to share with the resident goats.
-You can spot pigs, chickens, cows, sheep, and honeybees.
+The most budget-friendly pick on our list, the Queens County Farm Museum, generally offers free admission.
+Festival dates, such as the Sheep Shearing Fest in May, and the many popular fall festivals, require an admission fee.
+On non-festival days, visitors can peruse the 47-acre grounds and purchase food to share with the resident goats.
+You can also spot pigs, chickens, cows, sheep, and honeybees.
 Weekend visitors can take a tour of the historic farmhouse, and seasonal hayrides are offered.

-Sheep and goat eagerly gobble up the feed from kids' hands at Alstede Farms.
+Sheep and goats eagerly gobble up feed from kids' hands at Alstede Farms.
 Photo by Rose Gordon Sala.

 Alstede Farms – Chester, New Jersey

-About one hour by car from Midtown Manhattan, also accessible via NJ Transit
+About 1 hour by car from Midtown Manhattan, also accessible via NJ Transit

-This New Jersey farm takes the cake when it comes to family-friendly fun.
-We're always recommending it for pick-your-own pumpkins, strawberries, apples, and more.
-But equally as impressive is its barnyard full of furry animals waiting to greet guests for FREE.
+This New Jersey farm is the perfect spot to celebrate the spring weather.
+We're always recommending it for pick-your-own strawberries, veggies, peaches, apples, and more, but equally as impressive is the barnyard full of furry animals waiting to greet guests.
 There's no admission fee to see the animals.
-Pack a lunch for the farm animals—think carrots, lettuce, and apples—or purchase a handful of pellet feed from machines located around the farm area.
-Tip: Bring quarters.
-Peek a rabbits, pigs, chickens, and ducks, too.
-In addition to its year-round farm fun, Alstede gets bonus points for accessibility: Car-free families can hop on New Jersey Transit to the Gladstone Station and take a cab or the FREE Historic Chester Courtesy Coach to the farm.
+Pack a lunch for the farm animals—think carrots, lettuce, and apples—or purchase a handful of pellet feed from machines located around the farm.
+Tip: bring quarters.
+Expect to spot rabbits, pigs, chickens, and ducks.
+Pony rides are usually available for a fee during weekends and on festival days, as well as more year-round farm entertainment like hayrides, mini train rides, and even bounce houses.
+Alstede gets bonus points for accessibility: Car-free families can hop on New Jersey Transit to the Gladstone station, then take a cab or the FREE Alstede Farms Courtesy Coach to the farm.